 The Legacy Lands program is guided by several key documents that were developed with local partners and stakeholders.
 The program targets key conservation properties and areas for conservation and protection.

-- Conservation Futures Program Guidance Manual (PDF 1MB)
+- Conservation Futures Program Guidance Manual (PDF)

-- Agricultural Preservation Strategies Report (link to PDFs)
+- Agricultural Preservation Strategies Report (PDF)

 Acquisitions also occurred through the State Department of Natural Resources Trust Land Transfer Program and privately owned land donations.
 The county also coordinates its acquisitions with other land conservation entities such as the United States Fish and Wildlife Service, State Department of Fish and Wildlife, cities and towns and private land trusts.